 You may not know:

 Some of us don’t metabolize B vitamins effectively.
 Research shows a variation in the MTHFR (methylenetetrahydrofolate reductase) gene increases homocysteine levels and may be associated with increased risk for heart disease.
 If you have this mutation—and about 40 percent of us do—in addition to checking your homocysteine level, it’s important to measure levels of folate and B12 levels in your blood.
-If you’re getting enough of the active form of folate and vitamin B12, your MTHFR gene variation may not be expressed.
 If your B levels are low and your homocysteine is high, making changes to your diet or supplementing with an active form of B vitamins may bring homocysteine levels down.

 Your genes do factor into your potential risk for various medical conditions, but there are also other areas (such as your lifestyle, your body’s ability to metabolize vitamins, your environment, etc.) that can help reduce these health threats.